Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Background and Related Work

-"With the advent of Transformer architectures (e.g., BERT, RoBERTa, Sentence-BERT) \cite{devlin2019bert, reimers2019sentencebert}, Contextual embeddings have dramatically improved representation quality, dynamically capturing meaning and outperforming static models such as Word2Vec and GloVe.
-These techniques have been widely adopted in information retrieval, question answering, text classification, and recommender systems \cite{turban2011decision}.
+``With the advent of Transformer architectures (e.g., BERT, RoBERTa, Sentence-\mbox{BERT) \cite{devlin2019bert, reimers2019sentencebert}}, Contextual embeddings have dramatically improved representation quality, dynamically capturing meaning and outperforming static models such as Word2Vec and GloVe.
+These techniques have been widely adopted in information retrieval, question answering, text classification, and~recommender systems~\cite{turban2011decision}.